 JD Wetherspoon To Cut Price Of Real Ale Across The UK

-Wetherspoon pubs across the UK announced on Friday, September 6, that it is cutting the price of a pint across a number of its sores.
+Wetherspoon has announced that it is cutting the price of a pint at a number of its pubs.

 The pubs have reduced the price of a pint of real ale by an average of 20p.